 His brother completely agreed.

-The hard work seems to be worth it for both brothers, allowing them to gain skills that will help them in their careers and providing them with unique opportunities.
+The effort seems worth it for both brothers, allowing them to gain skills that will help them in their careers and providing them with unique opportunities.
 Will said he gains experience towards his career everyday, being able to interview Butler’s athletic trainer and be around players and coaches.

 “Being at games and practice and just being in the locker room is like being in a job shadow everyday.
 I get to see so many different things that coaches say and do,” said Will.